Antonio de Erauso: Return to Spain and audience with Pope Urban VIII

 In 1623 Erauso was arrested in Huamanga, Peru, because of a dispute.
-To avoid execution, he begged Bishop Agustín de Carvajal for mercy, and confessed that he was a woman who had been in a convent.
-Following a review in which a group of matrons determined that Erauso was a woman and a virgin, the bishop protected him and he was sent to Spain.
+To avoid execution, he begged Bishop Agustín de Carvajal for mercy, confessing that he was actually a woman and had been in a convent in early life.
+Following a review in which a group of matrons determined that Erauso was a woman and a virgin, the bishop protected him, sending him to Spain.

 In 1625–1626, Erauso petitioned the Spanish Crown for financial reward for services as a soldier in the New World, presenting a relación de méritos y servicios (account of merits and services).
 In addition to seeking reward for time at war, Erauso also sought compensation for money lost while traveling to Rome.

 This document includes accounts from "witnesses" or others who knew Erauso.
-However, many of the accounts contradict each other, and some witnesses do not know what to make of Erauso's predicament, for several reasons, most prominently that the witnesses all knew Erauso by different names and for different accomplishments.
-They may have known "Alonso Díaz de Guzmán", one of the names Erauso used as a man, but they did not know Catalina de Erauso.
+However, many of the accounts contradict each other, and some witnesses do not know what to make of Erauso's predicament, for several reasons.
+Many of the witnesses knew Erauso by different names and for different accomplishments.
+Also, they may have known "Alonso Díaz de Guzmán", one of the names Erauso used as a man, but they did not know Catalina de Erauso.

-Scholars disagree on whether or not Erauso met Pope Urban VIII, but his Account of Merits and Services was filed in 1625 or 1626 in the Archivo General de Indias and the Real Academia de la Historia of Madrid, which would match up with accounts of him being in Rome at that time.
-Erauso was famous enough in Spain at this time that Juan Pérez de Montalbán published a play about his life in 1625, the Comedia famosa de la Monja Alférez.
+Scholars disagree on whether or not Erauso met Pope Urban VIII.
+His "Account of Merits and Services" was filed in 1625 or 1626 in the Archivo General de Indias and the Real Academia de la Historia of Madrid, which matches up with accounts of him being in Rome at that time.

+Erauso was already so famous in Spain that Juan Pérez de Montalbán published a play about his life in 1625, the Comedia famosa de la Monja Alférez.